gerryjackson/forth2012-test-suite/README.md

 - The Search-Order word set and extensions
 - The String word set

 **Block test warning - in the file blocktest.fth the block numbers tested are in the range 20 to 29 and will be overwritten when the test is run.
-The block numbers can be changed at the start of the file.**
+These block numbers can be changed at the start of the file.**

 The master branch is version 0.13 (27 Nov 2015) of the test suite.